camilaodsouza/Mestrado/README.md

-# SqueezeMobNet
+# SqueezeMobNet_

-A PyTorch implementation of SqueezeMobNet.
+A PyTorch implementation of SqueezeMobNet_.